Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Conclusions

 \section{Conclusions}

 In this manuscript, we reported evidence that trehalose acts on PNIPAM microgels through molecular mechanisms that are similar to those governing its protective action against thermal denaturation and cold damage of aqueous proteins.
 To this aim, we combined DLS and RS measurements with MD simulations, to complement single-particle information at the colloidal scale with atomic-scale structural and dynamical information.
 From the temperature dependence of the microgel hydrodynamic volume, which is well described by the van't Hoff equation for the thermodynamic equilibrium between the swollen state of the particles for $T<T_c$ and their collapsed state above it, the $T_c$ at the investigated 0.72 M trehalose concentration was found to be lowered by as much as 12 K, showing that trehalose promotes the collapsed conformation of the microgel particles similarly to the way it stabilizes aqueous proteins in their native state.
-Trehalose has proved to be even more effective as a stabilizer of microgels than of proteins, as shown by the exceptional reduction of transition temperature ($\Delta T_c$), which is almost twice the increase of transition temperature in proteins for the same sugar concentration \cite{KaushikJBC2003}.
+Trehalose has proved to be even more effective as a stabilizer of microgels than of proteins, as shown by the exceptional reduction of transition temperature ($\Delta T_c$), which is almost twice the increase of transition temperature in proteins for the same sugar concentration \cite{TimasheffBIOCHEM1997, KaushikJBC2003}.

 In the presence of trehalose, microgels are found $\sim 20\%$ more expanded than in pure water keeping unchanged their thermal contraction, swelling capacity, and the amount of absorbed water, with no change in composition of the solvent absorbed below and above the transition.
 This suggests that sugar molecules remain preferentially hydrated without directly interfering with the HBs formed by the microgel network, thereby preserving polymer hydration.
 The numerical simulations provided evidence, indeed, that binding of some trehalose to the polymer occurs, but without changing the water affinity for PNIPAM which, below and above the transition, is expected to be preferentially hydrated.
-Most crucially, we found that trehalose remains slightly excluded from the solvation shell of microgels in the collapsed state, whereas the preferential exclusion is much higher in the swollen microgels, in close analogy to the behavior observed for proteins upon denaturation \cite{CourtenayBIOCHEM2000, TimasheffBIOCHEM1997, KaushikJBC2003}.